tldr-pages/tldr/pages/linux/chatgpt.md

 - Start ChatGPT in chat mode with an initial prompt:

-`chatgpt -i "You are Rick, from Rick and Morty.
-Respond to questions using his mannerism and include insulting jokes."`
+`chatgpt --init-prompt "{{You are Rick, from Rick and Morty.
+Respond to questions using his mannerism and include insulting jokes.}}"`

 - Pipe the result of a command to ChatGPT as a prompt: